ArrogantGao/Personal_Materials/defense/main.typ

 #timecounter(2)

 Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, which are widely exist in nature and engineering, for example, cell membranes, electrolyte near surfaces and ultrathin polymer films.

-Quasi-2D systems are always modeled to be doubly periodic in numerical simulations.
+They are always modeled as infinite planar layers, and are treated as doubly periodic in numerical simulations.

 #figure(
   image("figs/Q2D.png", width: 400pt),